jcheung4/DSC180A-Quarter1Project/README.md

 > [!IMPORTANT]
 > A GPU is required to timely train the model.

+After the model is finished training, output files will be saved to the `outputs` directory.

 ### Visualize Model Results
 Run the cells within the `Model-Visualization.ipynb` file to display image examples of training/validation data as well as graphs on specfiic fields of interest.

 # Project Structure

 ```
 ├── data/                 <- Local data files only (do not commit)
 │   ├── annotations
 │       ├── custom_train.json
 │       ├── custom_val.json
 │   ├── training_imgs
 │   ├── validation_imgs
 │
+├── outputs/              <- Output from model training (do not commit)
+│
 ├── scripts/              <- Python scripts to run in command line
 │
 ├── .gitignore            <- Git ignore file
+│
+├── Model-Visualization.ipynb  <- Jupyter Notebook for visualizing model results
 │
 ├── environment.yml       <- Conda environment file
 │
 └── README.md             <- The top-level README for repo
 ```